DCAN-Labs/abcd-hcp-pipeline/README.md

 then used as an intermediate warp stage, assisting in nonlinear registration of subjects with large ventricles.

-It should be noted that "abcd-task" is not yet compatible with a bids folder structure, and an actual task module will be added in a future version.
+It should be noted that "abcd-task" is not compatible with a bids folder structure, and an actual task module will be added in a future version which will allow bids formatted task data to be processed automatically.

 #### Misc.

 The pipeline may take over 24 hours if run on a single core.
+It is recommended to use at least 4 cores and allow for at least 12GB of memory to be safe.
+Most fMRI processing can be done in parallel, so using a number of cores which divides your number of fMRI runs is optimal.

 Temporary/Scratch space:  By default, everything is processed in the output folder.
 We will work on a more efficient use of disk space in the